jonah-ernest/PricePilot/README.md

 PricePilot is an AI pricing strategy agent that helps founders and small ecommerce teams choose a launch price using competitor market data, revenue simulation, and LLM-based pricing reasoning.

-Instead of forcing users to manually search competitor prices and guess a price point, PricePilot combines market benchmarking, pricing simulation, and advisor-style follow-up questions into one workflow.
+Instead of forcing users to manually search competitor prices and guess a price point, PricePilot combines market benchmarking, pricing simulation, guardrailed recommendation logic, and advisor-style follow-up questions into one workflow.

 ## Live Demo

-Live URL: **PASTE DEPLOYED URL HERE**
+Live URL:

 ## Product Overview